codeoverflow-org/nodecg-io-docs/docs/samples/spotify.md

 ### Prerequisites

 -   Working NodeCG & nodecg-io installation
--   A Spotify account and a registered Spotify application and the accosiated client id/client secret.
+-   A Spotify account and a registered Spotify application and the associated client id/client secret.

 _Note:_ If you don't have a registered application yet you can follow [this guide](https://developer.spotify.com/documentation/general/guides/app-settings/#register-your-app).
 As a redirect url use [http://localhost:9090/nodecg-io-spotify/spotifycallback](http://localhost:9090/nodecg-io-spotify/spotifycallback).